 - A mortgage refinance that replaces the existing mortgage with a new one but does not disburse cash to the borrower.
 Rate and term refinancing is... <a href='/glossary/what-is-rate-and-term-refinancing' title='See the full definition of Rate and Term Refinancing'>read more</a>

 You don't have to earn a finance degree or work in a bank to pull off a mortgage refinance, and you shouldn't have to spend hours studying and worrying about it to get a good deal.
-This mortgage refinance guide will help you get it done and get back to your life.
+This mortgage refinance guide will help you get it done.

-Before you undertake these steps, you need to answer the question: "Should I refinance?"
+Before you undertake the steps to refinance your mortgage, you need to answer the question: "Should I refinance?"
 Here are some of the most common reasons to refinance.

 - Pay less over the life of the loan